YangCatalog/backend/README.md

 ### Fill the Redis database

-Using `backend/recovery/recovery.py --load --file /var/yang/cache/confd/<latest>.json`.
+Using `backend/recovery/recovery.py --load --file /var/yang/cache/redis-json/<specific>.json` for loading some specific backup, or using `backend/recovery/recovery.py --load` to load the latest backup.

 ### NGINX Configuration